RI.gov R.I. Government Agencies | Privacy Policy |

 When will provisional ballot results be available?

 The Board of Elections commences tabulation of provisional ballots approximately 48 hours following the election.
-Provisional ballot results are added into the mail ballot totals.
+Provisional ballot results are added into the polling place totals.

 What are Final Unofficial Results and when will they be available?